Château de L'Isle-Adam: L'Isle-Adam before the Conti

 L'Isle Adam lived quietly until 1360 when it was sold to Pierre Villiers, the Grand Master of the Kings household.
 It was later the property of his descendant who took the style of Philippe Villiers de L'Isle-Adam.
 Philippe (1464–1534) was a prominent member of the Knights Hospitaller at Rhodes and later Malta.
 Having risen to the position of Prior of the Langue of Auvergne, he was elected Grand Master of the Order in 1521.
 In turn, Philippe's descendant Antoine Villiers de L'Isle-Adam, heir to the domain married Marguerite de Montmorency, a member of the Montmorency family who were created Dukes in the reign of Henry II of France.

 By this marriage, L'Isle-Adam was gained by the Montmorency family.
 In September 1527, the son of Antoine Villiers de L'Isle-Adam, Charles, bought the rights of purchase from all his siblings to stop the breakup of the estate.
-It was he who gave it to Anne de Montmorency, Honorary Knight of the Garter, soldier, statesman, diplomat, Marshal of France and then Constable of France.
-It was Anne who rebuilt the château and a mill which was situated on the bridge.
+He gave it to Anne de Montmorency - Honorary Knight of the Garter, soldier, statesman, diplomat, Marshal of France and then Constable of France - who rebuilt the château, and a mill which was situated on the bridge.

-Later on, Anne's grandson Henri de Montmorency was executed on the command of Louis XIII having been part of a conspiracy with Gaston d'Orléans.
+Later on, Anne's grandson Henri de Montmorency was executed on the command of Louis XIII, having been part of a conspiracy with Gaston d'Orléans.
 Executed in Toulouse, Henri had all his property confiscated from him and this included L'Isle Adam.
 Despite this, Louis XIII allowed the family properties to be returned to various members of the Montmorency family.
 As such, due to the Montmorency male line dying out with Henri in 1632, his sister Charlotte Marguerite became the owner of L'Isle Adam as well as the Duchy of Montmorency.

 Charlotte Marguerite de Montmorency married Henri de Bourbon, prince de Condé in 1609.
 Henri was a second cousin of Henry IV of France, held the rank of First Prince of the Blood and was the head of the incorrectly called Bourbon-Condé branch of the reigning House of Bourbon.
 Charlotte Marguerite was later Henry IV's mistress.